meng3540/parallel-patterns-group-5/Optimization Method 1/Code Explanation.md

 | Total Bytes Transferred    | 28.211 MB    |
 | Effective Bandwidth        | 0.016 GB/s   |

-Compared to the basic version, **kernel memory bandwidth has improved** due to using constant memory for the filter.
+Using constant memory for the filter has helped **kernel memory bandwidth** to improve over the basic version.

 ---